 1. Thrane, S. & Cohen, S.M.
 (2014), Effect of Reiki Therapy on Pain and Anxiety in Adults: An In-Depth Literature review of randomized Trials with Effect Size Calculations.
 Pain Management Nursing, 15(4) pp 897 – 908.

 2. Dressin,L. J. & Singg, S. (1998), Effects of Reiki on pain and selected affective and personality variables of chronically ill patients.
 Subtle Energies and Energy Medicine, 9 (1):53-82.

-Angela is the founder of The Reiki Incentive, intended for Reiki practitioners who want to see Reiki more widely accepted and to reach new people.
+Angela established the Reiki Incentive for Reiki practitioners who want to see Reiki more widely accepted and to see it reach new people.
 She enjoys sharing her passion for authentic practice as well as research into the benefits of this wonderful therapy.